eonist/eonist.github.io/_posts/2016-12-06-Creating-an-app-icon.md

 4. Open Terminal and paste this line: `iconutil --convert icns ~/Desktop/someIcon.iconset`

-5. You should now have someIcon.icns on your Desktop ready to be used in your macOS app project
+5. You should now have someIcon.icns on your Desktop ready to be used in your macOS app projectgit